Senior lecturer/occupational therapist

 More information about projects related to migration will soon be available.
 Please see Moving People

-Selected publications in occupational science, which illustrates a contribution to the furthering of conceptualising and understanding occupation as well as utilising occupation in research addressing topics such as migration and disability:
+Selected publications in occupational science, which illustrates a contribution to the furthering of conceptualising and understanding occupation in different country contexts as well as utilising occupation in research addressing topics such as migration, disability, return to work, and illness prevention:

 Bratun, U., & Asaba, E. (2008).
 From individual to communal experiences of occupation: Drawing upon Qi Gong practices.
 Journal of Occupational Science.
 15(2), 80-86. http://www.tandfonline.com/doi/abs/10.1080/14427591.2008.9686613#.UqGrv…